No Content Set

 TISEA adopts a pragmatic and commercial approach to disclosure, which focuses on issues material to an investor, without the lengthy disclosure which may be required for other stock exchanges operating under the EU Prospectus Regulation.
 Disclosure requirements have been set at a level which is intended to provide investors with sufficient information to enable them to make an informed investment decision regarding the listed securities but without imposing unnecessarily onerous demands on an issuer.

 The offering memorandum (Offering Memorandum) prepared by the issuer's onshore legal counsel will form the listing document for the purposes of the listing application together with the document constituting the bond and any other material documents in connection with the issue of the securities.
-TISEA is flexible in this regard and has taken the approach (if favourable to the Issuer) that subject to such documents being summarised in detail in the Offering Memorandum, they will not be required to form part of the listing document, however, fully signed and executed copies will be required to be submitted to the Authority.
+TISEA is flexible in this regard and has taken the approach (if favourable to the Issuer) that subject to such documents being summarised in detail in the Offering Memorandum, they will not be required to form part of the listing document.

 The Offering Memorandum will contain detailed disclosure about, among other things, the terms of the bonds, the structure of the transaction, the issuer’s business, the industry in which it operates, audited historical financial statements, a management discussion and analysis of historical financial performance, disclosure regarding the issuer’s outstanding indebtedness, discussion of key risk factors and disclosure of other legal considerations (including under applicable tax laws) material to an investor’s decision to purchase the bonds.